rishi772001/Hospital-Management-System/README.md

   2.Vikkram Adithya.K<br>
   3.Rishi Kumar.R<br>
  <br>
-I've developed this Hospital management system as my mini project in my first year of UG to maintain the patient records, manage appointments and various other needs of the hospital.
-This project made me to learn many new stuffs like SQL, PHP etc..
+We've developed this Hospital management system as my mini project in my first year of UG to maintain the patient records, manage appointments and various other needs of the hospital.
+This project made me to learn many new stuffs like SQL, PHP etc.. <a href="https://rishi772001.github.io/Hospital-Management-System/">Click here</a> to view front end for this project.